oeo/rust-ssh-connect/README.md

 - Attempts connections using multiple SSH keys found in the user's `.ssh` directory
 - Configurable usernames and ports
 - Verbose and quiet modes for different levels of output
-- Automatic copying of successful connection strings to clipboard (macOS only)
 - Configuration via TOML file and environment variables

 ## Installation